thomaswelton/laravel-google-analytics/Readme.md

 "thomaswelton/laravel-google-analytics": "dev-master"
 ```

-Register the Facebook service provider by adding it to the providers array in the `app/config/app.php` file.
+Register the GoogleAnalytics service provider by adding it to the providers array in the `app/config/app.php` file.
 ```
 Thomaswelton\LaravelGoogleAnalytics\LaravelGoogleAnalyticsServiceProvider
 ```

-Alias the Facebook facade by adding it to the aliases array in the `app/config/app.php` file.
+Alias the GoogleAnalytics facade by adding it to the aliases array in the `app/config/app.php` file.
 ```php
 'aliases' => array(
 	'GoogleAnalytics' => 'Thomaswelton\LaravelGoogleAnalytics\Facades\GoogleAnalytics'